-The role of clerical assistants in schools is multifaceted.
-They carry out all the school's secretarial and financial tasks.
+The role of the school's administrative officers is multifaceted.
+They carry out all the school's administration and financial tasks.
 They also attend to reception and phones.
 We ask that you keep this in mind when contacting the school.
 Please only ring the school with messages for students if it is essential.
 Children are not permitted to use the phone, accept calls or have messages passed to them except in an emergency and only when there is no doubt as to the identity of the caller.